-As a multiple property owner, I’ve done a lot of refinances over the last twenty years.
+As a multiple property owner, I've done a lot of refinances over the last twenty years.
 So just how long does it take to refinance a mortgage loan nowadays?
-You’ll find out below that it can be a long battle!
+The short answer is: 2-3 months on average.
+This is up from one month on average before the global financial crisis.

 The 2007-2008 financial crisis is long behind us.
 Yet, it still takes brutally long to qualify for a new mortgage or refinance a mortgage via the bricks and mortars banks.